-Scope:

-Consultation and engagement with First Nations on the design, Project logistics, permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction and archaeological monitoring.

-Monthly Highlights:

-- Continued discussions with First Nations to support Project activities. - Continued to facilitate site visit opportunities for First Nations.
-Recurring site visits have been scheduled for the first Thursday of each month. - Continued Project procurement discussions between the Design-Builder and First Nations. - Continued to develop the Cultural Recognition Program, with input from key stakeholders and First Nations, to inform potential art opportunities.

-- Coordinate additional site visits with interested First Nations. - Continue engagement on environmental plans and permitting, landscaping, planting, and construction monitoring opportunities. - Facilitate further discussions between the Design-Builder and First Nations, as needed. - Discuss employment and training opportunities for Indigenous youth. - Continue engagement with First Nations to develop the Cultural Recognition Program.
+Scope: Consultation and engagement with First Nations on the design, Project logistics, permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction and archaeological monitoring.
+Monthly Highlights: Continued discussions with First Nations to support Project activities.
+Continued to facilitate site visit opportunities for First Nations.
+Recurring site visits have been scheduled for the first Thursday of each month.
+Continued Project procurement discussions between the Design-Builder and First Nations.
+Continued to develop the Cultural Recognition Program, with input from key stakeholders and First Nations, to inform potential art opportunities.
+Three Month Lookahead: Coordinate additional site visits with interested First Nations.
+Continue engagement on environmental plans and permitting, landscaping, planting, and construction monitoring opportunities.
+Facilitate further discussions between the Design-Builder and First Nations, as needed.
+Discuss employment and training opportunities for Indigenous youth.
+Continue engagement with First Nations to develop the Cultural Recognition Program.

-Third Parties 4.6.
+4.6.
+Third Parties

-Scope: - Project-specific Municipal Agreement (MA) with the City of Richmond. - Engagement with the City and TransLink on construction impacts, stakeholder concerns, and other inputs to the Project.
-Monthly - City of Richmond: Highlights: Richmond staff.

-- o Continued bi-weekly meetings between the Project Team, the Design-Builder, and City of - o Coordinated traffic impacts and communication approaches related to upcoming construction activities, including signage placement and public and stakeholder notifications. - TransLink and Coast Mountain Bus Company (CMBC): - o Continued bi-weekly meetings between the Project Team, the Design-Builder, TransLink, and - O Coordinated traffic impacts and temporary relocations of bus stops related to upcoming construction activities.

-- Complete coordination between the Project Team, the Design-Builder, and City of Richmond staff related to the formal handover of the watermain and other drainage infrastructure to the City of Richmond, as per the Municipal Agreement. - Facilitate reviews of the Design-Builder submittals and design packages by the City of Richmond and TransLink. - Continue to support the Design-Builder in obtaining any relevant permits for upcoming work. - Coordinate upcoming traffic impacts with the City of Richmond, TransLink, and other stakeholders.
+Scope: Project-specific Municipal Agreement (MA) with the City of Richmond.
+Engagement with the City and TransLink on construction impacts, stakeholder concerns, and other inputs to the Project.
+Monthly Highlights: City of Richmond: Continued bi-weekly meetings between the Project Team, the Design-Builder, and City of Richmond staff.
+Coordinated traffic impacts and communication approaches related to upcoming construction activities, including review of traffic control plans and construction activities within City jurisdiction.
+TransLink and Coast Mountain Bus Company (CMBC): Continued bi-weekly meetings between the Project Team, the Design-Builder, TransLink, and CMBC.
+Coordinated traffic impacts and temporary relocations of bus stops related to upcoming construction activities.
+Three Month Lookahead: Complete coordination between the Project Team, the Design-Builder, and City of Richmond staff related to the formal handover of the watermain and other drainage infrastructure to the City of Richmond, as per the Municipal Agreement.
+Facilitate reviews of the Design-Builder submittals and design packages by the City of Richmond and TransLink.
+Continue to support the Design-Builder in obtaining any relevant permits for upcoming work.
+Coordinate upcoming traffic impacts with the City of Richmond, TransLink, and other stakeholders.